What Does it Mean to Have Metals in my Pool Water?

-Having metals in your pool water means that the water contains copper, iron or other metallic deposits.
+Metals in your pool water means that the water contains copper, iron, manganese or other metallic deposits.

 What Causes Metals in Pool Water?

 Metals in your pool water can come from a variety of different sources.
 In some cities, the water supply has a naturally higher metal content.
-Additionally, if you’re adding artesian well water to your pool water, there is a higher chance that this source can be contaminated with metals.
-Even simple rain water can increase the presence of metals in your pool water.
+Moreover, if you’re adding artesian well water to your pool, there is a higher chance that this source can be contaminated with metals.

-All of your pool’s metal accessories including, but not limited to, your pool’s pump, the heater and your pipes can cause a higher presence of metals in your pool’s water.
+All of your pool’s metal accessories including, but not limited to, the pump, the heater and your pipes can increase the presence of metals in your pool’s water.

 Another common source of metals in your water can come from your choice of algaecide.
 If you’re using a copper-based algaecide, it may be leaving behind metallic deposits.